PSP92/css-grid/README.md

 ### Nested Grids

 Assigning Grid to the container and defining the `rows/columns` really is enough to meet the first phase of the design.
 The main section will however require a bit more finesse in arranging the elements.

-Since Grid only has an effect on immediate children we need to add grid to the `.main-content` element as well.
+Since Grid only has an effect on immediate children we need to add grid to the `.main-content` element as well so that we can apply Grid there as well.

 ```
 .main-content {